ItsNotSoftware/wire-bundle-optimizer/README.md

 ### Result

-After optimization and adding shielding, the layout will look like this:
+After optimization and adding sleeves, the layout will look like this:

 ![Result Example](result.png)